honokanishimura/honokanishimura/README.md

 Based in Japan
 Open to global remote opportunities

-I am a full-stack web developer with a focus on building maintainable, production-ready applications using modern frameworks and clear architectural principles.
+I’m a full-stack developer with a solid backend background in Laravel and growing expertise in React and TypeScript.
-I specialize in backend development with Laravel and MySQL, and I bring experience in designing data-driven systems with thoughtful UI and responsive frontends.
+While building real-world systems with Laravel and MySQL, also work with React and Node.js.

-My approach emphasizes reliability, scalability, and clean code delivery aligned with real-world use cases.
+I focus on writing clean, scalable code and bridging reliable backend logic with flexible, modern frontend design.

 ---